androportal/anuduino/doc/getting_started.rst

 Uploading BOOTLOADER
 ~~~~~~~~~~~~~~~~~~~~~~
- Before you start anything , there are two versions of bootloader.
+ Before you start anything ,there are two versions of bootloader.

-* **First** (NORMAL) is : micronucleus-1.06.hex .This is the conventional bootloader which comes with the official DS.In this version there is a 5 seconds delay prior to execution of  already uploaded sketch.Within this 5sec the anuduino checks wether you have a new programme to overwrite already existing programme on the chip ,If not it starts the programme  already uploaded after a **5 seconds** delay.For eg: say you had programmed your chip to blink led on PB0.
-Now if you plug in your device after some time ,it will take 5 seconds for  your led to start blinking.
+* **First** (NORMAL) is : micronucleus-1.06.hex .In this version there is a 5 seconds delay prior to execution of  already uploaded sketch.Within this 5sec the anuduino checks wether you have a new programme to overwrite already existing programme on the chip or if not it starts the programme  already uploaded after a **5 seconds** delay.For eg: say you had programmed your chip to blink led on PB0.
+Now if you plug in your device after some time, it will take 5 seconds for your led to start blinking.

-* **Second** (JUMPER) : Now if every second is crucuial to your project and you can't wait for your programme to start after 5 seconds ,there is this another version micronucleus-1.06-jumper-v2-upgrade.hex
+* **Second** (JUMPER) : Now if every second is crucial to your project and you can't wait for your programme to start after 5 seconds ,there is this another version micronucleus-1.06-jumper-v2-upgrade.hex

 Bootloader is already available in the IDE you downloaded .It is in the DigisparkArduino-Linux32/DigisparkArduino-1.0.4/hardware/digispark/bootloaders/micronucleus/ folder or you can also obtain the latest version from `micronucelus-t85 repository <https://github.com/Bluebie/micronucleus-t85/tree/master/firmware/releases>`_.

 Uploading the NORMAL version
 +++++++++++++++++++++++++++++

-.. note ::change the paths in the following commands to where your folder exists.
+.. note:: change the paths in the following commands within  quotes(" ")to where your downloaded IDE folder exists.

 #. `cd` to the directory  DigisparkArduino-Linux32/Digispark-Arduino-1.0.4/hardware/tools/
     Here you will find the avrdude and avrdude.conf file